 DCG Corplan Consulting (DCG Corplan) developed a multi-phased program that examined the structural weaknesses inherit within the St. Lawrence County economy.
 The study comprised a survey of local businesses, a detailed SWOT analysis, an identification of target industries and clusters, and a strategic marketing and implementation plan.
 Targeted clusters derived from the analysis are as follows:

-Resulting form the study data, a series of industry prospectuses were developed as tactical means of attraction of corporate interest in the Ogdensburg area.
+Resulting from the study data, a series of industry prospectuses were developed as tactical means of attraction of corporate interest in the Ogdensburg area.
 A redesigned and enhanced website for OBPA was also created, including a French translation for marketing to Quebec companies.

 In acknowledgement that Broward County’s strongest job growth since 2000 has been concentrated among its lowest paying industries, the Broward County Office of Economic and Small Business Development (BCOESBD), through the Board of County Commissioners engaged DCG Corplan Consulting LLC to undertake a year-long investigation of the County’s opportunity to develop a new group of 10 industries or clusters that would encourage high skill/high wage jobs and help reverse the trends noted above.
 Throughout the project duration, there had been a destabilizing of economic conditions, of the kind not witnessed in living memory.
 Unemployment figures during much of the project were in initially in the vicinity of 5% to 6%, but by December 2009, the Broward County unemployment had reached 10.0%.